Senate parliamentarian deals Democrats blow on immigration

 “These are substantial policy changes with lasting effects just like those we previously considered and outweigh the budgetary impact," MacDonough wrote.
 Earlier this year, she rejected two Democratic proposals that would have each created a chance for permanent legal status for 8 million migrants.

-Many progressives and migrant advocates have urged Democrats to vote to overrule the parliamentarian, whose opinion is advisory, and they are certain to pressure the party to do that on this ruling.
+Many progressives and migrant supporters have long urged Democrats to vote to overrule the parliamentarian, whose opinion is advisory and whose decisions senators seldom overturn.
+Advocates resumed pressuring the party to do so after MacDonough's ruling.

+“This is a fight about racial justice,” said Greisa Martinez Rosas, executive director of United We Dream, an immigrants' rights group.
+Citing the strong support Democrats usually receive from Hispanic voters, she said advocates would accept no excuses for inaction.

+“It's time for Democrats to deliver on their promises; they must disregard today's recommendation” by the parliamentarian and add citizenship provisions to the bill, she said.

 “We strongly disagree with the Senate parliamentarian’s interpretation of our immigration proposal, and we will pursue every means to achieve a path to citizenship" in the social and environment bill, Senate Majority Leader Chuck Schumer, D-N.Y., Durbin and four Latino Democratic senators said in a statement.
 They added, “We stand with the millions of immigrant families across the country who deserve better and for whom we will not stop fighting.”